Drug Interactions between azithromycin and Percocet 2.5 / 325

 This report displays the potential drug interactions for the following 2 drugs:

 Interactions between your drugs

-There were no interactions found in our database between azithromycin and Percocet 2.5 / 325 - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between azithromycin and Percocet 2.5 / 325.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Azithromycin is in the drug class macrolides.

 Azithromycin is used to treat the following conditions:

 - Lyme Disease, Erythema Chronicum Migrans

 - Mycobacterium avium-intracellulare, Prophylaxis